Clinical Trials Overview

-A drug cannot be brought to market in the United States without prior FDA approval.
+A drug cannot be marketed in the United States without prior FDA approval.
 Clinical trials are conducted in order to get FDA approval.
 This is usually a lengthy and expensive process that requires the completion of three phases described by the U.S. Department of Health and Human Services as follows:

 • A Phase I trial tests an experimental treatment on a small group of often healthy people (20 to 80) to judge its safety and side effects and to find the correct drug dosage.